helio-fm/helio-sequencer/Docs/hotkeys.md

 # Hotkeys

 This page simply lists sections of the default hotkeys configuration file.
 Hopefully the command names are descriptive enough.

+If you don't see any hotkeys here, you're reading the markdown source of this page, please visit [docs.helio.fm](https://docs.helio.fm).

 ## Hotkeys for all pages